dustinpfister/blog_posts/_posts/nodejs-module.md

 ## 3 - Conclusion

 I often just use the exports property of the module object over the exports object as a way to export what I am making when designing a nodejs module.
+In the wild you might see the use of the exports global as a way of just attaching some static methods for the module without a main method for the module.
+This is yet another way of going about doing so when it is a module that will just be a collection of static methods.
+Event then I can still have a similar effect by assigning just a plain object to the module exports property anyway.